JackOAllTradez/WHSTechNotes/journal.md

 # October 7, 2024
 I researched Cybersecurity Analysts, which are the first line of defense against cyber crimes.
 They protect computer networks against cyberattacks and unathorized access, which keeps personal data safe.
 To be a cybersecurity analyst, you would need to know either JavaScrpt, Python, or C/C++.
 You don't need a specific education to get a job as a Cybersecurity Analyst, but majority of people in this field have a Bachelors degree.
 This job doesn't align with my goals in computer science because I don't want a computer science career.
 I'm only in this pathway because my mom wanted me to be like my brother.

+# October 15, 2024
+Coding improves problem solving skills because when programming, you often come across errors, which you will then need to troubleshoot.
+This applies to real life because you will frequently encounter unforseen issues in the workplace.
+For example, in economics, you can get rid of a recessionary gap by increasing government spending or decreasing taxes, but you could also do both.
+However, you might do a bit too much of one or the other and end up in an inflationary gap.
+Now you have a new, unforseen issue to solve.

+# October 21, 2024
+AI can be a very helpful tool, especially to programmers who don't have the time to write every single 'if' and 'for' by themselves.
+Thinks like ChatGPT can be useful for organizing thoughts, getting quick answers, and boosting creativity.
+However, they can also cause harm when they hack into private information, steal art, and give misinformation.
+This duality tends to confuse the public and makes them wonder if AI is good or bad, and they end up missing the big picture.
+AI is neither good nor bad, because the responsibility lies in the people who developed it.
+It's less about destroying AI to solve the problem, and more about improving it and adding some 'barriers' that it can't cross.
+AI shouldn't create art or write stories using the work of others, but it makes no sense why we should stop it as a whole when it also helps people gather their thoughts and work more efficiently.